Ajileye18/Data-Science-portfolio/README.md

 📗Excel

 📂 Projects
-1. 📈 Project Name
+1. 📈 Predicting Employees Productivity Using DecisionTreeClassifier ML Algorithm

-Description: Brief description of what the project does
+Description: In this Machine Learning Project, a Decision Tree Classifier model was used to predict the productivity of employees in a Garment production company.
-Tools: Python, Pandas, Scikit-Learn
+Tools: Python, Pandas, Scikit-Learn, Matplotlib
-Key Skills: Data Cleaning, Modeling, Visualization
+Key Skills: Data Cleaning, Modeling, Visualization, ML training and testing

 ## Goals of This Repository
 Showcase Machine Learning projects